algbio/SRFAligner/tools/efg-gaf-splitter/README.md

 # efg-gaf-splitter
 Program to split GAF exact matches into node matches that are valid GraphAligner seeds and eventually flip to the reverse complement representation.
+Expects GCC compiler version >= 10.

-## todo
+# todo
-- optimize for streaming GAF entries
+- docs
+- tests